Me-Iung Ting: Life in Tianjin

 Ting stayed in charge of Peiyang Women's Hospital, increased her hospital staff from 8 to 45, started a training school for nurses, opened temporary branch hospitals in neighboring towns during epidemics, found suitable work for convalescent patients, delivered 10,000 babies, and in 1928 headed the Chinese delegation to the Pan-Pacific Women's Conference at Honolulu.

-In 1935, the mayor of Tianjin asked Dr. Ting to be the Director of the Tientsin Infants Asylum.
+In 1935, the mayor of Tianjin asked Ting to be the Director of the Tientsin Infants Asylum.
 This was the first time in the history of Tianjin to have a woman to serve in this government post.
 The Tientsin Infants Asylum was home to about one hundred unwanted girls ranging from a few days old to 18 years old.
 The sanitation was atrocious and infant mortality had been extremely high.
 It took Me-Iung months to fight against measles, diphtheria, meningitis and general malnutrition.
 She worked out simple Chinese diets to fit the different elements and calorie requirements for the different age groups.
 The children began to show improvement within a few months.

 In the same year, 1935, a house designed for her by architect Yeng Zi-Hun was built at #106 London Road (now Chengdu Road).
 It was a brick and wood building, combining western and oriental design.
 The front of the house was a one-story building used as a clinic.

-Since 1936, Ting devoted part of her energy to rural health work.
+Beginning in 1936, Ting devoted part of her energy to rural health work.
 80% of the Chinese lived on farms.
 Ting organized her nurses and a group of YMCA workers.
 They went to rural districts surrounding Tianjin and gave 600 free vaccinations against smallpox.
 They organized simple first aid boxes with drugs for wounds, cuts and minor infections.
 They gave the first aid boxes and 2 weeks of simple instructions on first aid to the rural teachers.
 Ting also trained nurse-midwives to be stationed in the surrounding rural areas.

-During the Sino-Japanese war, in 1939, Ting was imprisoned by the Japanese from January 11 to Jan 29, 1939.
+During the Sino-Japanese war, in 1939, Ting was imprisoned by the Japanese from January 11 to January 29, 1939.
 No reason was given for her arrest.
 The Alumni Association of the University of Michigan petitioned the American State Department to obtain her release.

 Since 1943, Ting was the Chairperson of International Relief committee in Tianjin.
 Under her leadership, refugee camps were set up for the Koreans who fled from Japan to Manchuria, and now to Tianjin.
 The refugees were provided with food, shelter and medical care including vaccinations.
 In 1949, Ting was Chairman of United Nations Emergency Fund for Children.